githubuniverseworkshops/accelerated-innovation-2023/README.md

 ## :mega: Prerequisites

-To participate in the workshop you need a GitHub account and need to be invited to the workshop organization [GithHub Universe Workshops](https://github.com/githubuniverseworkshops).
+To participate in the workshop, you will need a **public** GitHub account, and this account will need to be invited to the workshop organization [GithHub Universe Workshops](https://github.com/githubuniverseworkshops).
+EMU accounts (which contain an underscore, `_`) cannot be used for this workshop.

 ## :books: Resources